Potty training doesn’t happen in a matter of days or weeks. Gradual potty training can be a more relaxed and effective method for your child.

-Your first reaction might be to lecture, or perhaps feel disappointed that he didn’t pee in the potty.
+Your first reaction might be to lecture or feel disappointed that he didn’t pee in the potty.
 But here’s the thing: he told you he had to pee.

 Praise him for telling you!
 After all, he not only noticed the sensation, but decided to seek your help.
 Isn’t that an accomplishment in itself?
-Even if all these actions resulted in a potty accident, praise your child for:
+Even if all these actions resulted in a potty accident, praise him for: